 I can’t say I’ve ever found myself in the pantry before suddenly struck by the thought: “Damn, if only I had a waffle cone maker!
 Then all would be right with the world.”
 But there it was, in the cart.
 I couldn’t resist.
 At least I put back that suede purse in exchange for it.
 (Which, by the way, was an even bigger steal… but we won’t talk about that right now.
 I’m still mourning its loss.
 Maybe I’ll be ready in a week to talk about it.
 Or maybe I’ll be standing between the racks, lost and forlorn, thinking: “Damn, if only I had a suede purse…”)

 I have to say, now that I’ve tried it, that I can see this baby getting a lot of use around here.
 It came with 3 recipes to start with, but I’m already formulating some ideas for other uses, including some savory options.
 I can’t wait to experiment more!
 In the meantime, I made up a batch of the Elegant Wafer Cones and filled one some Ciao Bella Blackberry Cabernet Sorbet.
 YUM.
 I quite possibly could live solely off of this.
-Maybe I should have picked up the Petite Cone Express as well…
+Maybe I should have picked up the Chef’s Choice Petite Cone Express

 - 2 large eggs